George Herbert Clifton: North Africa

 At daylight, the tanks of the 21st Panzer Division caught Clifton's brigade headquarters which, along with 24th and 25th Battalions, was positioned in the relatively shallow El Mrier Depression.
 Firing from the edge of a low cliff overlooking the depression, the Germans caused heavy losses amongst the infantry battalions before passing through their positions in pursuit of the British armour.
 Over 900 men were either killed, wounded, or captured including the majority of 24th Battalion and half of the 25th Battalion.
 Clifton, with his brigade headquarters, had been among those captured.
 Removing his rank insignia, he pretended to be a medical orderly.
 That evening, he played dead and managed to escape.
 The remnants of Clifton's brigade moved to the southern section of the Alamein line where it manned defensive positions during the Battle of Alam Halfa, Rommel's failed attempt to cut off the Eighth Army.

 On the night of 3 September, the brigade was involved in a nighttime attack during which the commander of its 26th Battalion was mortally wounded.
 With the battalion leaderless and disorganised, Clifton tried to restore order.
-He approached what he thought were friendly troops only to find himself in the hands of the Italian 185th Folgore Division.
+He approached what he thought were friendly troops only to find himself in the hands of the Italian 185th Infantry Division "Folgore".
 Debriefed personally by the commander of the Panzer Army Africa, Generalfeldmarschall Erwin Rommel, Clifton was taken away afterwards by truck but promptly jumped out to try and escape.
 Chased down by the guards, he was recaptured only to give them the slip again.
 He walked for five days to El Alamein before he was noticed by the crew of a German tank and captured.
 Taken before Rommel again, he was threatened with a firing squad if he was to escape again.
 He was flown to Italy the next day.